vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 Numbers in Python work close to Javascript.
 Most operators are exactly the same: Addition, Subtraction, Modulo, Multiplication, Division.

-But there is one extra `//` its called Floor Division.
+But there is one extra `//` called Floor Division.
 Let's have a look at the example to understand:

 ```python
 print(12.4 / 2) # 6.2